top of page

 Reduced access to preventive care and food support can increase homelessness, food insecurity, and unsafe living conditions.

-OBBA doesn’t guarantee funding for telehealth, which has become vital for rural and disabled Americans.
+OBBA doesn’t guarantee funding for telehealth.
+This service has become vital for rural and disabled Americans.

-Losing health or food benefits can force families into choosing between rent and groceries—a key driver of homelessness.
+Losing health or food benefits can force families into choosing between rent and groceries.
+This is a key driver of homelessness.

 Young people aging out of parents’ plans or public aid will face new gaps in coverage and support.